-From his first goomba stomp on the NES to his pioneering foray into the third dimension, Mario’s defined the platform game genre.
+From his first Goomba stomp on the NES to his pioneering foray into the third dimension, Mario defined the platform game genre.
 Even in the dire aughts, when interest in 3D platformers waned and rivals like Sonic and Crash Bandicoot fell by the wayside, Nintendo’s little red mascot was a constant, unstoppable force.

 In the years since, we’ve seen a revival of the 3D platformer.
-Long-forgotten franchises have been rebooted, remastered, re-released, and remade.
-There’s also been a deluge of new properties that have each taken this genre about running and jumping into wild new directions.
+There’s also been a deluge of new properties that have each taken this genre jumping into wild new directions.

 Super Mario 3D World + Bowser’s Fury

 Super Mario 3D World + Bowser’s Fury gives you two Mario games for the price of one.
-Neither game is as expansive or lengthy as Odyssey, but together, they make a formidable package with dozens of hours of content.
+Neither game is as expansive or lengthy as other games like Mario Odyssey, but together, they make a formidable package with dozens of hours of content.

 The second game, Bowser’s Fury, plays like a smaller, tighter Odyssey.
 There’s one spicy twist: every few minutes, Bowser goes nuts, unleashing jets of fire and conjuring a rainstorm of glowing blocks.
 King Koopa’s irregular tantrums interject moments of insanity amidst the familiar platforming; quite the contrast from the self-paced exploration of Odyssey.